Setting Up Your Development Environment for Snowpark Python¶

 Do not re-install a different version of PyArrow after installing Snowpark.

-Before running the commands in this section, make sure you are in a Python 3.8 environment.
+Before running the commands in this section, make sure you are in a Python environment for a supported Python version.

 You can check this by typing the command